Active Region Emergence & Remote Flares: Interaction energy

 Figure \ref{fig:erg} shows the time variation of total unsigned flux and interaction energy $U^{\rm int}$ as the emergence proceeds in each region.
 One can see that $U^{\rm int}$ does not depend trivially on the total unsigned flux: while both quantities tend to grow with the emergence, they do not agree closely.
 From this, we conclude that the interaction energy depends on magnetic structure that is not simply related to the total unsigned magnetic flux.

-The behavior of $U^{\rm int}$ in the regions differs: it becomes strongly negative in AR 10488, but stays mostly positive in AR 11158.
+The behavior of $U^{\rm int}$ in the regions differs: it swings strongly negative in AR 10488, but stays mostly positive in AR 11158.
 While both AR 10488 and AR 11158 produced large flares, we are interested in flare activity in their neighbors.
 Given AR 10488's negative interaction energy, the presence of global free energy due to this emergence is indicated.
-Its nearest neighbor, AR 10486 (Located near Carrington longitude $290^o$ and latitude $-10^o$.
-See Figure \ref{fig:magnetograms_10486}.), produced several large flares; we do not know, however, whether those flares were triggered by the emergence of AR 10488.
+Its nearest neighbor, AR 10486, produced several large flares; we do not know, however, whether those flares were triggered by the emergence of AR 10488.
 In addition, we faced a practical problem when computing the interaction energies due to the emergence of AR 10488: magnetic flux from far-side PEARs was rotating around the Sun's east limb in the interval over which we computed interaction energies, and was steadily incorporated into the potential field computations.
-These other ``new'' active regions (Such as the one near Carrington longitude $260^o$ and latitude $10^o$.
-See Figure \ref{fig:magnetograms_10486}.) confound unambiguous attribution of the negative interaction energy to the emergence of AR 10488.
+These other ``new'' active regions confound unambiguous attribution of the negative interaction energy to the emergence of AR 10488.
 (Given the lack of ``$4\pi$'' observations of the Sun's photospheric magnetic field, all coronal field models will unavoidably suffer from similar deficiencies.)
-In contrast, AR 11158 did not exhibit a negative interaction energy; and its nearest neighbor, AR 11156 (Located near Carrington longitude $70^o$ and latitude $-20^o$.
-See Figure \ref{fig:magnetograms_11158}.) did not produce any significant flares during the interval that we studied (only two B-class flares).
+In contrast, AR 11158 did not exhibit a negative interaction energy; and its nearest neighbor, AR 11156, did not produce any significant flares during the interval that we studied (only two B-class flares).
 While the behavior of the neighbors of ARs 10488 and 11158 is consistent with our expectations based upon their interaction energies, a statistical investigation of interaction energies and simultaneous flare activity would be needed to draw any conclusions about whether interaction energies are significantly associated with flaring.